Bio.PDB.internal_coords module

 • out_rads (bool) – report result in radians

-static angle_pop_sd(alst: List, avg: float)
+static angle_pop_sd(alst: list, avg: float)

 Get population standard deviation for list of +/-180 angles.